vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 [Vol.

 TOYA-KRCCHRA-This is also called Varuna-krochra by Yama (q. in Pr.
 Prakāśa, folio 48 a) and by Sankha (q. in Pr.
 Sara p.
 182).
 Visnu Dh.
 S. (46.14) states 318 that subsisting on nothing but ground barley mixed with water for one month is called Udakakrcchra.
-Since Varuņa was regarded as the lord of waters even from the times of the Rgveda (e.g. in Rg.
+Since Varuṇa was regarded as the lord of waters even from the times of the Rgveda (e.g. in Rg.
 VII.
-49. 3) and to mark the truth and falsehood among men, this Toya krochra was called Vāruņa.
+49. 3) and to mark the truth and falsehood among men, this Toya krochra was called Vāruṇa.
 The Pr.
 Prakāśa (folio 47 b)319 quotes Jābāla to the effect 'If a sinner remains immersed in water for a whole day and night without taking food and recites mantras (addressed to Varuna) he removes by the jalakrcchra the sins which he may have committed for a year.
 According to Yājña valkya (q. in Pr.
 Sāra p.
 187) this penance consists in observing a fast for a day and night standing up the whole day and passing the night without sleep in water and reciting the next day the sacred Gāyatri mantra 1008 times.
 According to Sankha (q. by Madana-pārijāta p.
 737) this penance is constituted either by subsisting on lotus stalks grown in water or on saktus boiled in water.

 DADHIKROCHRA-This is spoken of by the Pr.
-Prakāśa quoting from the Visnudharmottarapurāņa as a penance in which the sinner subsists on curds alone for a month, 320
+Prakāśa quoting from the Visnudharmottarapurāṇa as a penance in which the sinner subsists on curds alone for a month, 320

 DEVAK RCCH RA-Yama quoted by Par.
 M. ( II. part.
 2. pp. 191-192) describes this as follows 321 : One should partake